Introduction to Document Management Systems

 If you have employees who spend most of the day filing and retrieving documents, then you are dealing with one of the biggest hidden costs of a paper-intensive business.
 Let's say it takes a $20/hour employee five minutes (a very conservative estimate) to walk to your records room, locate a file, act on it, refile it, and return to his desk.

-At just twelve files per week, that's over 52 hours per year spent filing - which adds up to over $1000 in wages.
-At thirty files per week, those number increase to 130 hours per year and $2600 - for only one employee.
-A system that makes it possible for employees to find and work with documents without ever leaving their desks can instantly improve efficiency and slash costs.
+At just twelve files per week, that's over 52 hours per year spent filing - which adds up to over $1,000 in wages.
+At thirty files per week, those number increase to 130 hours per year and $2,600 - for only one employee.
+Consider these facts when weighing how a Document Manage System can benefit your company’s bottom line:

 If you're not taking data security seriously, you should be.
 Threats from outside and inside your company jeopardize the integrity and value of your most important information.
 Document management systems can provide several layers of security against identity thieves, hackers, disgruntled employees, and the prying eyes of the competition.
 Standard security measures include: